lcase28/pscfFieldGen/README.md

-# PSCF Particle Phase Field Generator
+# PSCF Field Generator

-A tool to generate PSCF initial guess files for bulk morphologies involving assemblies of 3D spherical or 2D cylindrical particles.
+A tool to generate PSCF initial guess files for bulk morphologies involving lamellae, network phases, or particle phases, such as 3D spherical or 2D cylindrical particles.

-**NOTE:** This is a beta release.
-See Notes section at the bottom of this file for special assumptions made in its operation.
+**NOTE:** See Notes section at the bottom of this file for special assumptions made in software operation.

 ## Contents